DIPlib/diplib/src/documentation/workplan.md

   by Mike is quite efficient, but we should compare with the more common union-find algorithm, which is likely to be optimal for this application (Mike's code uses a priority queue, union-find doesn't need it).

-- We need to figure out if it is worth it to use loop unrolling for some basic operations.